Hamburger SV: Early years

-The newly formed Hamburger SV quickly became competitive and contested the 1922 national final against 1.
+The newly formed Hamburger SV contested in the 1922 national final against 1.
 FC Nürnberg, who were playing for their third consecutive title.
 The game was called off on account of darkness after three hours and ten minutes of play, drawn at 2–2.
 The re-match also went into extra time, and in an era that did not allow for substitutions, that game was called off at 2–2 when Nuremberg were reduced to just seven players (two were injured, two had been sent off) and the referee ruled they could not continue.
 Considerable wrangling ensued over the decision.
-The DFB awarded the win to HSV but urged them to refuse the title in the name of good sportsmanship (which they grudgingly did).
+The DFB awarded the win to HSV, but urged them to refuse the title in the name of good sportsmanship (which they grudgingly did).
 Ultimately, the Viktoria trophy was not officially presented that year.

-HSV's first unqualified success was achieved in the 1923 German football championship when they won the national title against Union Oberschöneweide.
-They failed to defend the title in 1924, losing the final to Nuremberg, but lifted the Viktoria again in 1928 when they defeated Hertha BSC 5–2 at the Altonaer Stadion in the final.
+HSV's first success was achieved in the 1923 German football championship, when they won the national title against Union Oberschöneweide.
+They lost the title in 1924, losing the final to Nuremberg.
+They lifted the Viktoria again in 1928, when they defeated Hertha BSC 5–2 at the Altonaer Stadion in the final.

-During the Third Reich, HSV enjoyed local success in the Gauliga Nordmark, also known as the Gauliga Hamburg, winning the league championship in 1937, 1938, 1939, 1941 and 1945.
-At national level the club was unsuccessful with semi-final losses in 1938 and 1939 their best performances in this period.
+During the Third Reich, HSV had local success in the Gauliga Nordmark, also known as the Gauliga Hamburg, winning the league championship in 1937, 1938, 1939, 1941 and 1945.
+At national level the club was unsuccessful, with semi-final losses in 1938 and 1939 their best performances in this period.
 Its main rival in the Gauliga in those years was Eimsbütteler TV.